Local Irish heritage group honors statue in Downtown Augusta ahead of St. Patrick’s Day

 A monument honoring former U.S. Senator and Augusta Chronicle editor Patrick Walsh, faces Telfair Street in Downtown Augusta.

-just in time for the St Patrick’s holiday, The Isrish American Heritage society wanted to honor the 8-foot bronze statue with a festive green hat and sash
+Just in time for the St Patrick’s holiday, The Irish American Heritage Society wanted to honor the 8-foot bronze statue with a festive green hat and sash

 The organization along with others hosted a ceremony Thursday to pay tribute to Patrick Walsh.